Meteor-Community-Packages/meteor-collection-extensions/README.md

 #### Meteor.addCollectionExtension(fn)

-Pass in a function that takes 1 required argument and an optional second that holds the `Mongo.Collection` instantiation arguments.
+Pass in a function that takes 1 required argument and an optional second that holds the `Mongo.Collection` instantiation arguments. __Very Important:__ You need to make sure your extensions are added before you instantiate your `Mongo.Collection`s or your extensions will not work.

 #### Meteor.addCollectionPrototype(name, fn)